If you have recently noticed someone avoiding eye contact with you then you’re probably wondering why.

 This post will try to help you to figure out why and to help you to make sense of it as it happens in the future.

 So, what does it mean when someone won’t make eye contact with you?
-It can mean that they are feeling nervous, shy, angry or that they’re sad.
-It could also be that they are attracted to you or that they have social anxiety.
+Possible causes of someone not making eye contact are that they are feeling nervous, shy, angry, they’re sad, they are attracted to you or that they have social anxiety.

 Since there are actually a number of reasons that someone might avoid eye contact with you it will be necessary for you to consider other body language signals that they are showing.

 By doing so you will be able to get a better idea of why they are doing it.

 Possible reasons why someone might avoid eye contact with you

 There are a number of reasons why someone might avoid making eye contact with you and each of them will likely come with a number of clues in their body language.

 Below, I will mention a number of reasons why someone might avoid making eye contact with you along with the possible body language cues to look for.